machinekoder/pickit-docs/docs/documentation/detection/teach/explaining-the-teach-detection-parameters.rst

 confirm the model point.
 This parameter has a big impact on the scoring of the :ref:`Minimum-matching-score`.

+Following guide will help you finding a good value for this parameter, :ref:`how-to-matching-parameters`.

 .. image:: /assets/images/Documentation/Teach-matching-tolerance.png

 .. _Minimum-matching-score: